strandriamanalina/tidying/README.md

 2) Extracts only the measurements on the mean and standard deviation for each measurement.
 - In order to extract the measurements on the mean and standard deviation for each measurement, the dplyr::select() is used with the "contains()" helper to filter  every column that contains "mean()" and "std()".
-- Here, the choice was made to include only the columns that end with "mean()" or "std()" :
+- Here, the choice was made to include only the columns that end with "mean()" or "std()".
+Columns that contains mean in general (like meanFreq) could be computed.
- * This is in part due to the fact that columns that have "meanFreq" may be derived from other columns.
- *

 ** The output is a tibble with 68 columns and 10 299 rows.**